If you have missed or will miss one or more teaching events or tests, you must report your absence in your My Essex portal:

 It's not possible to list every circumstance that a department wouldn't accept or take into account.
 However some examples are:

-It's at the discretion of your department to decide whether an absence should be recorded as known (reported but not authorised) or authorised, in accordance with these guidelines.
+It is at the discretion of your department to decide whether an absence should be recorded as authorised or denied (reported but not authorised), in accordance with the guidelines above.
+Authorised absences will be excluded from attendance monitoring and will not affect your attendance percentage on LEAP.
 In the case of participation in a sporting competition, a Students' Union staff member will verify the reason for absence and decide when it should be recorded as authorised.